sacheendra/appbase-apidoc/README.md

 },4000);

 /* After 4 secs, as prisonerRef's data is changed, 'value' event would be fired on prisonerRef.
- * User-logger is logging rock_hammer's size, which is still '13'.
+ * Prisoner-logger is logging rock_hammer's size, which is still '13'.
  * So it would would log '13', the second time.
  * Obviously, this time prisoner-logger would log `prison_id` too.
  *